homebysix/auto-update-magic/README.md

 ### Check for bad recipe overrides

 Whenever you finish editing a recipe or a recipe override, I recommend running a simple plist "linting" command to make sure that the recipe doesn't contain any major syntax errors.
-Here is the command you can use to lint all your overrides:
+Here is the command you can use to lint all your overrides at once:

 ```
 find ~/Library/AutoPkg/RecipeOverrides/ -type f -iname "*.recipe" -exec plutil -lint "{}" \;